-1.2.3 Grants and Contracting Officer (AUG 2021)
+1.2.3 Grants and Contracting Officer

-An official of DOE authorized to execute financial assistance awards on behalf of DOE and who is responsible for the business management and non-program aspects of the financial assistance process.
+An official of DOE authorized to execute financial assistance awards on behalf of DOE and who is responsible for the business management and non-program aspects of the financial assistance process, including awarding and administering the financial assistance award and maintaining the official pre-award, award and post-award files and documentation.
 The reference to Grants Officer or GO in this guide is meant to include the Contracting Officer or CO.
 These terms are used interchangeably when referring to the DOE professional who is certified and authorized to execute and administer financial assistance awards for the Department.
-The following activities are the responsibility of the Grants/Contracting Officer (GO or CO) or a designated representative.
+The following activities are the responsibility of the GO or a designated representative.
 The GO should consult and coordinate with appropriate officials such as program staff, legal counsel, and servicing finance officers, in carrying out these activities.
-Within the limits of delegated authority, a duly appointed GO may:
+Within the limits of delegated authority from the HCA, a duly appointed GO is responsible for:

-- Execute, administer, and amend financial assistance instruments; - Determine the appropriate type of financial assistance instrument; - Develop and post funding opportunity announcements; - Receive and review recipients' requests to either incur costs or undertake activities which require DOE prior approval, consulting with program staff as necessary; - Administer financial assistance award instruments in such a way as to safeguard the funds and the interests of the Federal Government, ensure that all significant actions are fully documented, and assist program organizations in ensuring the most effective use of program funds for financially assisted activities; - Serve as focal point for dissemination and interpretation of financial assistance policies and procedures; - Perform budget reviews and cost analysis (if needed), risk assessments, and other related reviews such as adequacy of an applicant's accounting system, prior to award of financial assistance instruments; - Negotiate, as necessary, the financial and business arrangements of financial assistance instruments, including cost share and program income; - Ensure that recipients comply with all terms and conditions of the award; - Review and approve or disapprove requests for payment, if cost reimbursable;

-- Review financial reports; - Maintain the official financial assistance files and ensure that they contain all pertinent materials, records, and documentation; - Arrange for pre-award and post-award audits, as appropriate; review annual audits (e.g., Single Audit; and resolve audit findings on DOE awards; and - Take actions required to close out financial assistance instruments. - The GO/CO may also delegate some or all of his or her responsibility for monitoring, overseeing or approving specific award and administration issues to a Technical Project Officer (TPO) either within Headquarters or a field activity.
+- Executing, administering, and amending financial assistance instruments; - Determining the appropriate award type and type of financial assistance instrument and documenting the award file with the decision; - Developing and posting notice of funding opportunity (NOFO) announcements; - Receiving and reviewing Recipients' requests to incur costs, undertake activities, waive requirements or other requests which require DOE prior approval, consulting with program staff and legal counsel as necessary; - Administering financial assistance award instruments in such a way as to safeguard the funds and the interests of the Federal Government, ensure that all significant actions are fully documented, and assisting program organizations in ensuring the most effective use of program funds for financially assisted activities; - Serving as focal point for dissemination and interpretation of financial assistance policies and procedures; - Performing budget reviews and cost analysis (if needed), risk assessments, and other related responsibility and risk reviews prior to award of financial assistance instruments: - Negotiating, as necessary, the financial and business arrangements of financial assistance instruments, including cost share and program income; - Ensuring that Recipients comply with all terms and conditions of the award; - Reviewing and approving or disapproving requests for payment, if the award is on a cost reimbursable basis: - Receiving and reviewing financial reports; - Maintaining the official financial assistance pre-award and award files; ensuring the files contain all pertinent materials, records, and documentation for the evaluation, award, and administration of the financial assistance award; being able to provide the files as required for internal and external reviews: - Arranging for pre-award and post-award audits, as appropriate; reviewing annual audits (e.g., Single Audit); and resolving audit findings on DOE awards; - Taking actions as required to close out financial assistance instruments; - Ensuring the required internal reviews (local policy and legal reviews) and business clearance reviews are obtained and documented; and